-Steven Peikin is Deputy Managing Partner of Sullivan & Cromwell’s Criminal Defense and Investigations Group.
+Steven Peikin is Managing Partner of Sullivan & Cromwell’s Criminal Defense and Investigations Group.
 His practice focuses on white-collar criminal defense, regulatory enforcement, and internal investigations.

 Mr. Peikin has represented clients in virtually all of the major white-collar criminal and regulatory enforcement initiatives that have occurred in recent years.
 He has represented institutions and individuals in high-profile matters, including those involving alleged violations of the federal securities and commodities laws, FCPA matters, price fixing, violations of economic sanctions, and tax and money laundering offenses.